streamlit/streamlit/docs/getting_started.md

       `$ streamlit run https://raw.githubusercontent.com/streamlit/demo-uber-nyc-pickups/master/app.py`
    ```

-4. You can kill the app at any time by typing **Ctrl+c** in the terminal.

-## Add text and data

-### Add a title
+## Part 3: Adding widgets to a Streamlit app

-Streamlit has a number of ways to add text to your app.
-Check out our
-[API reference](api.md) for a complete list.
+Streamlit has dozens of ways to add UI widgets to your app.
+Check out our [API reference](api.md) for a complete list.

+### Adding a title

-Let's add a title to test things out:
+Let's add a title to our app by placing this text in the `first_app.py` file:

 ```Python
 st.title('My first app')
 ```

-That's it!
-Your app has a title.
+That's it, your app has a title!
 You can use specific text functions to add
 content to your app, or you can use [`st.write()`](api.html#streamlit.write)
 and add your own markdown.

-### Write a data frame
+### Writing a data frame

 Along with [magic commands](api.html#magic-commands),
-[`st.write()`](api.html#streamlit.write) is Streamlit's "Swiss Army knife".
+[`st.write()`](api.html#streamlit.write) is "Swiss Army knife" of Streamlit.
 You
 can pass almost anything to [`st.write()`](api.html#streamlit.write):
 text, data, Matplotlib figures, Altair charts, and more.
 Don't worry, Streamlit
 will figure it out and render things the right way.